 Whether you can carry on working will depend on what sort of work you do and how the blood cancer and its treatment affect you.
 Your healthcare team will be able to advise you about how things might change for you physically and mentally, and how long your treatment is likely to last.

 Coronavirus and working with blood cancer

 Another thing to consider is the coronavirus pandemic.
 As someone with blood cancer, you may be considered "clinically extremely vulnerable" and more likely to get seriously ill from the virus.

-We also have a fact sheet for employers which you can share with your employer or colleagues.
-This explains how blood cancer and the coronavirus pandemic affect you and what your rights are.
+We also have a downloadable fact sheet for employers which you can share with your employer or colleagues.
+This explains how blood cancer and the coronavirus pandemic affect you and tells you what your rights are.